biogeochemistry/MyLake_public/README.md

 To gain access to the Mylake private GitHub send your github username to : raoul.couture@chm.ulaval.ca .
 Please tell us about your research and applications !

 ***
-MyLake is also in pyhton.
+MyLake is also in python.
 This version developped at the Norwegian Energy Directorate (NVE) with focus on ice properties: See https://github.com/ragnarekker/Ice-modelling
 ***
 Latest updated Sept.
 2019